afreeorange/mock-api/README.md

 * For both endpoints, it will reply with a happy HTTP 200 around 75% of the time and sulk with an HTTP 500 otherwise.
 * You can expect to wait anywhere between 10ms and 3s for all responses.

+That being said, you can add these URL params to both endpoints so you can develop faster:

+* Add `?fail` to get nothing but HTTP 500s
+* Add `?succeed` to get nothing but HTTP 200s (supercedes `fail`)
+* Add `?fast` to enjoy a super-fast API without the simulated latency

+E.g. `/fields?fail&fast`

 Your Tasks
 ----------